isgood-dev/wavey/README.md

 </div>

 ## About
 Wavey is a music player that lets you play music (or any audio) onto your device.
-It has many features that make your experience better!
-Some of the noteable features we have are:
+It has many features to make your experience better!
+Some noteable feature are:

 * Easy-to-use user interface
 * Music playback